 Maybe you want (or need) leads faster – like tomorrow!
 Listen, if you’ve got no business and need leads that fast, my advice is cold calling or hitting the bricks and hustle for business.
 Most people aren’t up for that, though.

 However, if you want more quality leads, coming to you in a more consistent basis, you need to reach out to your potential customers spend time online.
-Today, people hangout on Google & Google My Business, Facebook, YouTube, Instagram, Twitter, and other social media platforms.
+Today, people hangout on Google & Google Business Profile, Facebook, YouTube, Instagram, Twitter, and other social media platforms.

 To learn more, read this article from Neil Patel “How to Make Social Media Marketing Work for Your Business“.

 When someone is ready to buy the service you provide, they’ll find you on Google or directory sites like Yelp.
 But they get to know you on social media.
 That’s where you share helpful tips, How-To videos, useful images or diagrams, and just plain old information about what your company is all about and what it does in your community.